Mary J. Blige: 1971–1991: Early life and career beginnings

-At the age of five, she was molested by a family friend, and as a teenager she endured years of sexual harassment from her peers.
-She would eventually turn to alcohol, drugs and promiscuous sex to try and numb the pain.
+At age five, she was molested by a family friend; as a teenager she endured years of sexual harassment from her peers.
+She said these negative experiences prepared her to protect herself in the music industry, where sexual harassment is a major problem for female artists.
+She would eventually turn to alcohol, drugs and promiscuous sex to try to numb the pain.
 Blige dropped out of high school in her junior year.

-Pursuing a musical career, Blige spent a short time in a Yonkers band named Pride with band drummer Eddie D'Aprile.
+Influenced by the music of Aretha Franklin, Chaka Khan and Gladys Knight, she began pursuing a musical career.
+Blige spent a short time in a Yonkers band named Pride with band drummer Eddie D'Aprile.
 In early 1988, she recorded an impromptu cover of Anita Baker's "Caught Up in the Rapture" at a recording booth in the Galleria Mall in White Plains, New York.
 Her mother's boyfriend at the time later played the cassette for Jeff Redd, a recording artist and A&R runner for Uptown Records.
 Redd sent it to the president and CEO of the label, Andre Harrell.
-Harrell met with Blige and in 1989 she was signed to the label as a backup vocalist for artists such as Father MC; she become the company's youngest and first female artist.
+Harrell met with Blige, and in 1989 at the age of 18, she was signed to the label as a backup vocalist for artists such as Father MC, becoming the company's youngest and first female artist.

-1992–1996: What's The 411? and My Life
+1992–1996: What's the 411? and My Life

-After being signed to Uptown, Blige began working with record producer Sean Combs, also known as Puff Daddy.
+After being signed to Uptown, Blige began working with record producer Sean Combs.
 He became the executive producer and produced a majority of her first album.
 The title What's the 411? was an indication by Blige of being the "real deal".
-What's the 411? nevertheless established Blige as a dynamic storyteller whose performances of love narrative drew upon both her musical influences and her lived experiences as a hip-hop-generation woman.
+What's the 411? established Blige as a dynamic storyteller whose performances of love narrative drew upon both her musical influences and her lived experiences as an icon of the hip-hop-generation.
 The music was described as "revelatory on a frequent basis".
 Blige was noted for having a "tough girl persona and streetwise lyrics".